Bogdan Gasiński: Outcome

 Rudolf Skowroński has been missing since 2005.
 He left a fortune in Poland (equivalent to about $37 million).
 In 2018, Polish Radio published information that Skowroński, who had been sentenced to 4 years' imprisonment in his youth, became a police collaborator later, and in the 1980s he was reporting to Departament I of the Polish Ministry of the Interior.
 Aleksander Makowski was one of the top officials of Departament I at that time.

 Makowski was strongly criticized in a report related to the disbanding of WSI (which he had worked for), and sued the Polish Ministry of Defense because of claims the report contained.
 Makowski was a subject of two non-fiction books (one written by him and the other being an interview with him) before switching to writing spy fiction.
 He is still often interviewed by the media.

 Out of the three MPs (Lepper, Łyżwiński and Żywiec) to whom Gasiński handed his report in December 2001, one (Łyżwiński) later spent two and a half years in prison for crimes including rape before actually being sentenced; the sentence was later overturned, and a new trial was postponed indefinitely for health reasons; not because of physical health (even though Łyżwiński required the use of a wheelchair after his prison stay) but because psychiatrists in a mental hospital, where he was ordered to be involuntarily committed for a period of time by the court, declared him unfit to stand trial.
-The two others are dead.
+The other two are dead.
 Lepper died in what was ruled a suicide. Żywiec died in a strange car crash: he entered a car together with four friends as a passenger (one of his friends was driving) and then was found dead a short distance away next to the crashed car, alone.
 The car keys were never found.
 The car was cut to pieces as part of the investigation.

 Gasiński was sentenced to over 38 years' imprisonment, all for non-violent crimes and animal cruelty.
-He is not allowed visits in prison by journalists.
+He was not allowed to be visited by journalists while in prison.

+In late 2024 his sentence was reduced by 25 years, and he was released in January 2026.